Live In-Person & Virtual Livestreamed Event

 New Production Idealism, treachery, honor, and perfidy collide in this richly lyrical opera by French composer Ernest Chausson.
 This opulently scored work, which premiered in 1903, lays bare the tragedy of King Arthur’s betrayal at the hands of his queen Guinevere and his trusted knight Lancelot.

 by Ernest Chausson

 Conducted by Leon Botstein

-Considered one of the finest examples of French romanticism, King Arthur (Le roi Arthus) was composer Ernest Chausson’s only opera—his own composing career tragically cut short by his early death at age 44.
+Considered one of the finest examples of French romanticism, King Arthur (Le roi Arthus) was composer Chausson’s only opera—his own composing career was tragically cut short by his early death at age 44.

-Featuring dazzling special effects, this production of King Arthur takes us to a world in the midst of upheaval where longstanding codes of honor and loyalty no longer hold sway.
+Performed by a stellar cast, helmed by baritone Norman Garrett and mezzo-soprano Sasha Cooke, this production of King Arthur takes us to a world in the midst of upheaval where long-standing codes of honor and loyalty no longer hold sway.

 SummerScape Specials for Members

 This summer, virtual programming is free for members.
 Membership begins at $75.
 Please join us!

 On the week of the performance—as well as one hour before start time—virtual livestream ticket holders will receive an email from Fisher Center Box Office which will include a private link to the livestream.
 For more information about livestreams–including viewing best practices–please visit our FAQs.